 You won’t find horses roaming the grounds of Disney’s Saratoga Springs Resort & Spa, inspired by Saratoga Springs, New York, but you will find an old-fashioned, relaxed environment.
 The campus-style property, located on 107 acres, offers 1,320 units, from studios to three-bedroom Treehouse Villas.
 Many villas provide fully equipped kitchens and washers and dryers, with the largest variation sleeping up to nine guests.
 The hotel, decorated in horse-inspired flare, also features a full-service spa and pool with a waterslide.

-At Disney’s BoardWalk Villas, families share amenities with guests at Disney’s BoardWalk Inn -- bike rentals, a swimming pool and the boardwalk, of course, lined with amusements, restaurants and shops.
-The difference, however, is Disney’s Boardwalk Villas provide more amenities -- full kitchens and balconies -- and space, sleeping up to four (Deluxe Studio) or eight (2 Bedroom Lock-Off Villa) guests.
+At Disney’s BoardWalk Villas, families share amenities with guests at Disney’s BoardWalk Inn—bike rentals, a swimming pool and the boardwalk, of course, lined with amusements, restaurants and shops.
+The difference, however, is Disney’s Boardwalk Villas provide more amenities such as full kitchens, balconies and more space, sleeping up to four (Deluxe Studio) or twelve (3 Bedroom Grand Villa) guests.

 Guests at Disney’s Beach Club Villas receive exclusive access to Stormalong Bay at Disney’s Yacht Club Resort, a 3-acre park with pools, lagoons, waterslides, a “shipwreck” and more.
 Disney’s Beach Club Villas also provides Sandcastle Club, a supervised activity center for kids, as well as villas with fully equipped kitchens and in some cases, room for up to eight people.
 Nightly clambakes, volleyball and campfires round out the fun for families.